Calastrophe/pythonRSC/README.md

 ``print [type] [reg]`` This will print a register in your desired format (type).
 The types are /d (decimal) /t (binary) /x (hexadecimal)

+``run`` Resumes emulation unless a breakpoint is hit or HALT is met.

 ``info`` This will print the current state of the emulator, in other words print all registers.

 ``help`` This will just list the possible commands.